 WealthForge’s Cybersecurity working group administers the Firm’s cybersecurity framework.
 The Firm’s Chief Technology Officer and its Corporate Counsel jointly administer the cybersecurity program.

-WealthForge anticipates the need to scale and support WealthForge’s security and availability requirements.
-As a result, WealthForge needed an infrastructure partner who can scale and support WealthForge’s growth.
-Amazon AWS is that partner.
+WealthForge anticipates the need to scale and support its security and availability requirements.
+As a result, WealthForge chose to partner with Amazon Web Services.
 Amazon runs one of the largest cloud platform services and developed significant expertise in building, operating, and maintaining the worldwide infrastructure required to support their business.

 WealthForge leverages and adds security controls on top of Amazon AWS as follows: